KaanUzun1/My-Words/README.md

 ## Libraries I used
 - Flask for routing, rendering templates and managing data.
 - werkzeug for security purposes
-- Bootstrap for Front-end Styling and Responsive Design
+- Bootstrap for front-end styling and responsive design

 ## Installation
 1. Clone the repository: